- Chemist’s Spice Rack

 When a love of science and food collide, this one makes a brilliant gift.
-This spice rack “chemistry” set is made of wood with glass accessories that include eight test tubes, four Erlenmeyer flasks, and two Florence flasks.
-It also includes custom-sized stickers for herbs, spices, oil, and vinegar.
+This spice rack “chemistry” set is made of wood with glass accessories that include nine test tubes for spices, three flasks for sugar, salt, and pepper, a flask for olive oil, and 36 stickers to label each piece.

 The perfect science gift for a teacher or lab technician, this stainless steel Periodic Table coffee tumbler is a fun joke for chemistry nerds.
 It’ll hold 20 oz of their fave beverage and has double-wall vacuum insulation (and spill-resistant lid) to keep it at an optimal temperature all morning long.

 Deoxyribonucleic acids never looked so cute!
 How about a DNA double helix in vibrant blue 3D for the coolest science geek in your clan?
 The earrings also come packaged in a cute navy gift box.

 Who could say “nein” to this adorable Albert Einstein computer-sitter bobblehead?
 He’s officially licensed as a Royal Bobbles collectible and comes with a unique serial number hologram for authenticity.
 He’ll also arrive in a colorful, printed collector’s box.

 Bring the wonders of the night sky to your space geek‘s bedroom with this unique microfiber blanket.
 It not only has a fantastic glow-in-the-dark constellation design, but it’s also incredibly snuggly and soft.
 An Amazon bestseller that makes a cool gift for men, women, and kids of all ages.

 Let their witty geo side shine when they proudly wear this t-shirt featuring the classification scheme for igneous rocks.
 This one’s a memorable and funny science gift for the rock fan or geologist.